Case 0101

 The honest answer is probably yesterday.
 The advice that saves you the most money tends to be in the five to ten years before you retire, so the earlier we can look at your super, contributions, and income plan, the more moves we have.
 It's never too late to get a second opinion on what you've built.

-I'm an Authorised Representative of Akumin Pty Ltd (AFSL 232706).
+I'm an Authorised Representative of Akumin Financial Planning Pty Ltd (AFSL 232706).
 Akumin is my licensee, which means they hold the Australian Financial Services Licence under which I give advice, and they audit the advice I write.
-Because I operate under another AFSL, Australian law doesn't let me use the word "independent."
+Because I operate under another AFSL, Australian law restricts certain labels.
 I am fee-based, and I'll walk you through exactly how that works in our first meeting.

 Most people don't need one until the decisions get big enough to hurt if they're wrong.
 That usually means you're within ten years of retirement, you've got enough super to be worth protecting, or you're facing a one-off move like redundancy or an inheritance that'll have permanent consequences.